BodemUp

 Clean and sufficient water supply are of crucial importance to farming.
 Climate change emphasizes the importance of this issue.
 Water, both in the waterways and in the soil, has to be of good quality for crops and farm animals.
 Farmers themselves have an influence on this.
 With the right approach the biodiversity and ecology in and around their own farm will be improved as well.
 This is closely connected to soil quality.

+The national government might use voluntary and mandatory measures for the reduction of emissions.
 Compulsory measures (such as additional measures to reduce the emissions of PPPs to surface water) have proved to be effective in achieving the objectives, provided that compliance is sufficient.
 The disadvantage of these provisions is that they provoke resentment in the agricultural sector which already is dealing with an abundance of regulatory requirements and legal provisions.
-The DAW is based on the philosophy ‘voluntarily but not optional’.
+The DAW is based on the philosophy ‘take voluntarily measures’.
 The advantage of voluntary measures being that participating farmers are motivated to actually undertaking steps.
 Another benefit is that farmers are able to show their workmanship in this way.
 Due to its voluntary nature, the DAW fits the perspective of an enterprising society, in which intrinsic motivation is an important driving force.

 Practical examples